-Bonfires
+Bonfires and smoke

 How to prevent a smoke nuisance

-Bonfire dos and don'ts
+Bonfire dos

-Do consider shredding instead of a bonfire Don’t burn damp garden waste or damp grass cuttings
+• Do consider shredding instead of a bonfire

-Do consider the frequency of the bonfires you are having Don’t light a bonfire when neighbours are enjoying their garden or have hung their washing out
+• Do consider the frequency of the bonfires you are having

-Do consider using an incinerator instead of an open bonfire Don’t allow your bonfire to smoulder for long periods of time, especially overnight.
+• Do consider using an incinerator instead of an open bonfire

-Do be considerate to your neighbours before you light a bonfire and let them know either verbally or with a note through the door Don’t burn materials such as plastics, rubber, foams and oily rags
+• Do be considerate to your neighbours before you light a bonfire and let them know, either verbally or with a note through the door

-Do choose the location carefully - away from neighbouring homes, fences and trees Don’t leave a bonfire unattended.
-Never leave a bonfire once it is alight
+• Do choose the location carefully - away from neighbouring homes, fences and trees

-Do burn material in small amounts
+• Do only burn garden waste material and untreated wood in small amounts

-Do leave the bonfire until weather conditions are suitable - for example, when the wind is blowing away from neighbouring properties
+• Do leave the bonfire until weather conditions are suitable - for example, when the wind is blowing away from neighbouring properties.

 If someone is causing a nuisance by lighting a bonfire you should first try to talk to them.
 They may be unaware that their activities are causing a problem and disturbing others.
 If there is a persistent nuisance that you are unable to resolve informally, you can report this using our online form:

-Report a nuisance
+Report a nuisance bonfire

 Alternatively, call us on 01442 228000 or email ecp@dacorum.gov.uk.